Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Some of us worry a lot when leaving our dogs alone all day.
-We probably shouldn't because even though dogs are social animals, they sleep most of the day (anywhere from 10–16 hours) and will usually be fine when left alone for several hours.
+We probably shouldn't because even though dogs are social animals, they sleep most of the day (anywhere from 10–16 hours) and are usually fine when left alone for several hours.
 That fact is not much help when closing the door on your dog's lonely face.
-I even give my dogs a final command before leaving them alone.
+I usually give my dogs a final command before leaving them alone.
 Do you think that makes it any easier for them?
 Probably not.

 Are there things you can do to make your dog's day alone a little easier?
 Sure there are.
 You may have tried a few of these things before, but if not, here are some ideas to make things a little better for both of you.

 10 Ways to Make Your Dog Feel Less Lonely When You Aren't Home

 - Take Her for a Brisk Morning Walk

 - Hide Treats Around the House Before Leaving